 The survey and surveillance work done by the GMN produces and accumulates a huge scientific database of hydrogeological information and detailed references across space and time.
 The GMN database provides legitimacy and authority to the specialists and officials who claim to have a more accurate understanding of and effective solutions for the land subsidence problem.
 It also renders other claims unimportant and irrelevant – at least not in a “scientific” sense.
 A farmer’s “personal” observation at their own well doesn’t really matter if the GMN database has indicated and the specialist-official interpreters have decided that the groundwater levels are dropping in the Changhua and Yunlin region.
 The farmers’ voices only matter as an “agricultural constituency” or an “interest group” – in a socio-political or sectoral sense.
 These developments not only enhance the discursive and administrative powers of the specialist and officials but also buttress the nascent “database governmentality” or Rule of Big Data.
 Currently, the Taiwanese government is promoting the registration of privately-owned wells within the government database to better regulate the various groundwater usages in the Changhua and Yunlin region.
 In the face of the growing enterprise of an underground database, not only the farmers’ but also perhaps other “concerns” that are deemed as “non-scientific” will pale in significance vis-à-vis scientifically produced and established environmental facts and truth.

 This post is part of the series “(Re)Assembling Asias through Science.”
-Click here to read the series’ introduction and contact editors Chunyu Jo Ann Wang (firstname.lastname@example.org) and Tim Quinn (email@example.com) if you are interested in contributing!
+Read the series’ introduction and contact editors Chunyu Jo Ann Wang (email@example.com) and Tim Quinn (firstname.lastname@example.org) if you are interested in contributing!